talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 ## Quick Response

 > Environmental Ethics is complex and difficult.
 Even assuming we can reach agreement on the definition of pest it does not automatically follow that humans *ought* to control or eradicate any species.
+>
+> While the ideals of veganism are always placed first, individual vegans will differ on what, if any, actions ought to be taken.
+This can range from 'do nothing' (*all species have a right to life*) to 'controlling possums' (applying the golden rule of *acting to bring about the least harm*)

 ## Detail - Analytic